"""

 top of the relief provided by ``grid`` [Default determines colors from ``grid``]

-Note that ``zscale`` and ``plane`` always refer to ``grid``. ``drapegrid`` only
+Note that ``zscale`` and ``plane`` always refer to ``grid``. ``drape_grid`` only

-provides the information pertaining to colors, which (if ``drapegrid`` is a
+provides the information pertaining to colors, which (if ``drape_grid`` is a

 grid) will be looked-up via the CPT (see ``cmap``).